robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 The textbook presentation can seem overwhelmingly complex because it jumps straight to the final architecture.
 To truly understand pipeline registers, we must mathematically evolve the Datapath step-by-step from our existing Single-Cycle foundation.

 #### Step 1: The Single-Cycle Baseline
-In a single-cycle datapath, an instruction flows through all 5 hardware components (Fetch, Decode, Execute, Memory, WriteBack) in one massive combinatorial wave.
+**Figure 4.33 (The single-cycle datapath)**: In a single-cycle datapath, an instruction flows through all 5 hardware components (Fetch, Decode, Execute, Memory, WriteBack) in one massive combinatorial wave.
 The clock cycle must be long enough to accommodate this entire wave.

 <p align="center"><img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004033.jpg" width="600" alt="Single-Cycle Baseline"></p>

 #### Step 2: Physically Slicing the Datapath
-To pipeline the processor, we mathematically divide the datapath into 5 isolated electrical stages.
+**Figure 4.34 (Instructions being executed using the single-cycle datapath)**: To pipeline the processor, we mathematically divide the datapath into 5 isolated electrical stages.

 <p align="center"><img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004034.jpg" width="600" alt="Slicing the datapath"></p>

-We insert massive $D$-Flip-Flop boundaries between the isolated stages to physically cache the electrical signals before safely passing them downstream into the next combinatorial unit.
+**Figure 4.35 (The pipelined version of the datapath)**: We insert massive $D$-Flip-Flop boundaries between the isolated stages to physically cache the electrical signals before safely passing them downstream into the next combinatorial unit.
 These boundary registers unequivocally lock the computational output data on the rising clock edge and route it uniformly as stable electrical input toward the next active stage.
 They are fundamentally designated by the physical hardware stages they structurally separate: **`IF/ID`**, **`ID/EX`**, **`EX/MEM`**, and **`MEM/WB`**.

 <p align="center"><img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004035.jpg" width="600" alt="Pipeline Boundary Registers Insertion"></p>